GetDKAN/dkan/docs/components/workflow.rst

    drush en dkan_workflow -y

 Enabling DKAN workflow will automatically enable all other required modules and add the Workflow Supervisor role to all users already assigned the site manager role.
-(More information available in the :ref:`Workflow Roles` section).
+(More information available in the :ref:`Workflow Roles <workflow-roles>` section).

 You may also see a message instructing you to rebuild permissions.
 If so, click the "Rebuild permissions" link to update the node access settings.